 Whether it’s a 150 year old historic house, a quaint two-bedroom bungalow, a new upscale loft, or an affordable apartment, Downtown Huntsville has something to offer.
 With three historic districts in and around downtown, Huntsville boasts the largest collection of historic houses in Alabama.

 That’s why living in Downtown Huntsville is one of the most interesting places you could locate – and this is just the beginning.
 Third party experts project a large increase in demand for housing in downtown Huntsville.
-Read Value Tech's executive summary here and email chad@downtownHuntsville.org for the full report.
+Read Value Tech's executive report here for more information.

 Homes & Historic Districts